Setup Menus in Admin Panel

 An Introduction to the Early Years Foundation Stage

 The Early Years Foundation Stage (EYFS) is a framework that describes the possible levels of learning and development for kids.
 In England between the ages of 0 and 5.
-Early years teachers and educators utilise it in pri school, kindergarten, and classrooms in primary schools.
-The EYFS framework is based on four principles:
+So, early years teachers and educators utilise it in pre-schools, kindergartens, and classrooms in primary schools.

 • a unique child